BxCppDev/Bayeux/README.rst

 - Boost/Serialization library  from version 1.65 to  1.68 introduced a
   bug in  the implementation  of the singleton  template class.
-As a consequence, only Boost 1.69 and above should be supported so far.
+As a consequence, only Boost 1.69 and above should be used.
-- Despite our efforts, Geant4 10.5 (no  MT build) is not supported yet since  the implementation  of hit  collections has  changed in  some undocumented way (as usual with  Geant4!) and now causes segfault in the Bayeux/mctools Geant4 extension module.
+- Despite our efforts, Geant4 10.5 (no  MT build) is not supported yet since  the implementation  of hit  collections has  changed in  some undocumented way (as usual with  Geant4!) and now causes segfault in the Bayeux/mctools Geant4 extension module, despite it compiles.

 .. raw:: pdf